Nancy Kerrigan: Television, movies and video games

 Kerrigan appeared in the Fox television program Skating with Celebrities (2006) and played a small part in the ice-skating comedy feature film Blades of Glory (2007) with Will Ferrell.
 She hosted Nancy Kerrigan's World of Skating on the Comcast Network starting in 2005, and has done commentary work for other skating broadcasts.

 During the 2010 Winter Olympics, Kerrigan served as a "special correspondent" for Entertainment Tonight.

 She has written an instructional book on advanced figure-skating technique, Artistry on Ice (ISBN 0-7360-3697-0).

 In 2014, ESPN aired The Price of Gold, a 30 for 30 documentary about the 1994 attack.
 On February 23, 2014, NBC aired a documentary during the 2014 Winter Olympics on the scandal called Nancy & Tonya.

 On July 10, 2016, Kerrigan competed against Kayla Harrison on the "Battle of the Olympians" episode of the television program, Flea Market Flip (S7 E2).

 In November 2017, she appeared on Keeping Up with the Kardashians in the Christmas special episode.

-In December 2017, a fictional movie about Tonya Harding and the attack on Kerrigan, entitled I, Tonya, was released; Caitlin Carver played Kerrigan.
+In December 2017, I, Tonya, a film about Tonya Harding loosely based on actual events, including the attack on Kerrigan, was released; Caitlin Carver played Kerrigan.

 In January 2018, Kerrigan joined Inside Edition as their Super Bowl correspondent.
 She also appeared in an episode of Fresh Off the Boat as herself.
 In 2021, she played a voice role in the animated Easter movie, Eggs.
 She appeared in a 2023 Maximum Effort-produced advertising campaign for LinkedIn's business-to-business marketing.
 The commercial featured her promoting "CRM Cereal" and dancing with the fictional brand's giant panda mascot.